Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Curvature, torsion, and functionals

 By the $\G$-Bianchi identity~\eqref{eq:g2bianchi}, $R_{ijkl} \ph_{klm}$ can be expressed purely in terms of the torsion.
 Since $(\sR^7_{14})_{ijkl}$ is of type $\Omega^2_7$ in the $k,l$ indices, from~\eqref{eq:omega27vf} we have

 Thus $(\sR^7_{14})_{ijpq}$ can be expressed purely in terms of torsion, and hence so can $(\sR^{14}_7)_{ijpq} = (\sR^7_{14})_{pqij}$.
 We also know from Remark~\ref{rmk:curvature-torsion-free} that both $\tRc$ and $F$ can be expressed purely in terms of torsion, and thus by~\eqref{eq:F-varpi} and the third equation in~\eqref{eq:curv-R-decomp-final} we conclude that $\sW_{64}$ can be expressed purely in terms of torsion.
 In particular, if $T = 0$, then $\tRc = 0$, $\varpi = 0$ (so $\sW_{27} = 0$), and $\sW_{64} = 0$.
 Thus only $\sW_{77}$ can be nonzero for a torsion-free $\G$-structure.
+(This is a classical result of Alekseevski\u{i}~\cite{Al}.)
 Note also that the second equation in~\eqref{eq:curv-R-decomp-final} can be used to obtain a general formula for $\sW_{77}$ in terms of Riemann curvature and torsion.